oluwaseunadenuga/grc_project/README.md

 2. Backup Strategy: Maintain offline backups to mitigate the impact of data theft or destruction.

 **G. Continuous Monitoring and Analytics**
-1. SIEM Solutions: Implement Security Information and Event Management (SIEM) systems to centralize and correlate logs.
+1. SIEM Solutions: Implement Security Information and Event Management (SIEM) systems to centralise and correlate logs.
 2. Behavioural Analytics: Leverage analytics to detect anomalies indicative of APT-style attacks.

 ## CONCLUSION AND RECOMMENDATIONS